 2. Hair & Make Up

 Now that you’ve got your outfits ready… Lets talk about your look.
 This is the perfect opportunity to have your trial run with your make up artist for the wedding day.
 Professionally done makeup makes a huge difference in pictures.
 Contouring and lashes go a long way.

 It’s also important to consider your hair and his… Make sure your look is fresh, but try getting your cut/color at least a week in advance.
 This is especially important for him.
 And ladies, don’t forget to get those nails done (and ring cleaned) for all of those close-up ring shots!

 Select a location that inspires you, or has some significance to your story.
 This is your chance to get images at a place you just can’t make on your wedding day.

 Like most photographers, I shoot my engagement sessions on weekdays (Tues-Thurs) during golden hours (the two hours before sunset or after sunrise).
 Sometimes it is a huge advantage to shoot at sunrise to avoid the crowds and traffic, but in some locations that won’t matter.
 I suggest taking at least a half day off work so you can de-stress.
 Make a date out of getting ready, shooting, and then go somewhere special together after your session.
 You should take advantage of this moment during Wedding planning to enjoy this season you are in!!!

 Props can be wonderful or distracting.
 If it’s been pinned and re-pinned, let it go.
-But, do feel free to pack a basket of strawberries and champagne to enjoy, visit a cafe and order some coffee, write each other love letters to share, wear a flower crown or carry a bouquet (I love creating florals for my engagement sessions).
+But, do feel free to pack a basket of strawberries and champagne to enjoy, visit a cafe and order some coffee, write each other love letters to share, carry a bouquet.
 Just keep your props authentic.

 6. Stop Pinning